Production

 • Set in place processes that control how allergens are transferred within the facility

-3. Perform a physical audit at the most appropriate time
+• Inform staff of the flow of allergens - Perform a physical audit at the most appropriate time

 Where possible, a physical audit of the processing area and equipment should be completed.
 Consider any procedures in place to prevent allergen cross contact.
 For example, if factory procedures state that a clean will take place between products which have different allergens, then ensure that the audit takes place during the clean to assess its effectiveness.
-This allows allergen risks to be identified in situ by the cross-functional team and ensures a shared perspective of allergen risks.
+This allows allergen risks to be identified in situ by the cross-functional team and ensures a shared perspective of allergen risks. - Identifying cross contact points

 Equipment such as ladders, torches and drain cameras may be required when looking for cross contact.
 Most residue points that are easily seen and accessible should be included in the cleaning procedure.
 Areas that are not commonly accessed may need to be investigated to find opportunities for cross contact.
-It may be necessary for engineers to pull apart equipment to identify cross contact points.
+It may be necessary for engineers to pull apart equipment to identify cross contact points. - What is the form of the cross contact?

 Consider the form or the nature of the cross contact material as this will influence the allergen behaviour and risk.
 Cross contact that cannot be eliminated needs to be categorised as a particulate or a readily dispersible form.
-Consider the form of the allergen in the product and how it will be distributed through the next product.
+Consider the form of the allergen in the product and how it will be distributed through the next product. - How much cross contact is present?

 Once potential for cross contact has been identified, and it cannot be eliminated or reduced, it must be quantified.
 It may be necessary to collect (weigh, measure, calculate, vacuum, sweep, swap) the residue to quantify it.
 Engineers may be able to assist if quantities are to be estimated.
 The maximum quantity of product which can become incorporated into another product should be determined for each cross contact point.